nandoesporte/Rippedcoin/README.md

 License
 -------
+<strong>You can install using docker:</strong>
+<code> docker --name ripped --net host -it cosmo9able/ripped </code>
+After installing, you simply enter the ripped container and make the necessary adjustments in the /root/.ripped/ripped.conf file

 Ripped is released under the terms of the MIT license.
 See `COPYING` for more information or see http://opensource.org/licenses/MIT.